AxelThevenot/K-Means/README.md

 ### Display

-The `display_elbow()` plot the elbow method curve.
+The `display_elbow()` plots the elbow method curve.
 It takes as argument the array of calculated costs.

 ```python
 def display_elbow(cost_array):